splunk/observability-workshop/docs/monitoring-as-code/plan-and-apply.md

     terraform apply -var="access_token=$ACCESS_TOKEN" -var="realm=$REALM" -var="sfx_prefix=[$(hostname)]"
     ```

-Validate that the detectors were created, under the _**ALERTS → Detectors**_.
+Validate that the detectors were created, under the _**Alerts → Detectors**_.
 They will be prefixed by the hostname of your instance.
 To check the prefix value run:

 === "Shell Command"